MrCerealGuy/Stonecraft/doc/Manual.md

 ### Tubes with powered machines

 Generally, powered machines of MV and HV tiers can work with pneumatic tubes, and those of lower tiers cannot.
-(As an exception, the fuel-fired furnace from the basic Minetest game can accept inputs through tubes, but can't output into tubes.)
+(As an exception, the fuel-fired furnace from the basic Stonecraft game can accept inputs through tubes, but can't output into tubes.)

 If a machine can accept inputs through tubes at all, then this is a capability of the basic machine, not requiring any upgrade.
 Most item-processing machines take only one kind of input, and in that case they will accept that input from any direction.
 This doesn't match how tubes visually connect to the machines: generally tubes will visually connect to any face except the front, but an item passing through a tube in front of the machine will actually be accepted into the machine.